Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 In this mode consecutive packets form one continuous stream that can be read, with portions of any size.

+### Use Case Live Streaming {#use-case-live-streaming}

+This section describes real world examples of live audio/video streaming and the current consensus, which is maintaining compatibility between SRT implementations by different vendors.

+The term "live streaming" refers to MPEG-TS style continuous data transmission with latency management.
+Live streaming based on segmentation and transmission of files like in HLS protocol is not part of this use case.

+The default mode for continuous live streaming is Message Mode.

+Only data packets with their PP field set to "11b" are allowed, meaning a single data packet fits one message.

+Additionally Timestamp-Based Packet Delivery (TSBPD) ({{tsbpd}}) and Too-Late Packet Drop ({{too-late-packet-drop}}) mechanisms are used in this mode.

+The Order Flag ({{data-pkt}}) needs special attention.
+In the case of live streaming it is set to 0, which would allow out of order packet delivery.
+However, in this use case the Order Flag has to be ignored by the receiver.
+As Timestamp-Based Packet Delivery (TSBPD) is enabled, the receiver will still deliver packets in order, but based on timestamps.
+An exception would be packets arriving too late and are skipped by Too-Late Packet Drop mechanism.
+(See {{too-late-packet-drop}})

+This method has grown historically and is the current common standard for live streaming across different implementations.
+A change or variation of the settings will break compatibility between two parties.

+This combination of settings allows live streaming with a constant latency.
+The receiving end will not "fall behind" in time by waiting for missing packets.
+However, the data integrity might not be ensured, if packets or retransmitted packets do not arrive within the expected time frame.
+Audio or Video interruption can occur, but the overall latency is maintained and does not grow up over time whenever packets are missing.

 ## Handshake Messages {#handshake-messages}